Introduction

 Metapopulation dynamics

 We have shown using a metapopulation approach that a change in the occupancy of a habitat along an abiotic environmental gradient may impact the distribution of higher levels, such as predators or, here, habitat specialists.
-Therefore, a mismatch between the distribution of the habitat and of the favourable abiotic conditions may affect the position of the specialist’s range edge along an environmental gradient.
+Therefore, a mismatch between the distribution of the habitat and of the favourable environmental conditions may affect the position of the specialist’s range edge along an environmental gradient.
 This is the result of local increases or decreases in colonization and extinction rates from changes in habitat occupancy.
 Indeed, we observed the Bicknell’s Thrush breeding range projection from climate-induced forest change to remain stable despite important climate change.
 Less contraction than expected from climate-only projections were observed at the warm edge of southern local habitat patches, indicating the establishment of a mismatch.
-The high elevation coniferous patches persisted into warmer abiotic conditions, increasing fir occupancy under abiotic conditions where it was previously rare or absent.
+The high elevation coniferous patches persisted into warmer conditions, increasing fir occupancy under environmental conditions where it was previously rare or absent.
 Furthermore, we observed no range expansion of the specialist where the climate-only scenario predicts northern expansion, revealing a decrease in habitat occupancy for climatic conditions where it was previously available.
-This observation is likely the result of prolonged persistence (i.e., extinction debt) of the Bicknell’s Thrush where it is already observed despite less favourable abiotic conditions, and the reduction of occupancy in favourable abiotic conditions where it is initially observed (i.e., colonization credit).
+This observation is likely the result of prolonged persistence (i.e., extinction debt) of the Bicknell’s Thrush where it is already observed despite less favourable environmental conditions, and the reduction of occupancy in favourable environmental conditions where it is initially observed (i.e., colonization credit).
 As a result, non-equilibrium dynamics in Bicknell’s Thrush distribution change are predicted to be an important source of complexity.
-Forested habitat-abiotic, or resource-abiotic mismatch in response to environmental change is to be expected in natural systems from limitations in dispersal ability and demography (Svenning et al. 2014).
-Conversely, habitats that shift faster than abiotic conditions may instead decrease specialist persistence in its current range and favour environmental, but not geographical range stability.
+Forested habitat-environment, or resource-environment mismatch in response to environmental change is to be expected in natural systems from limitations in dispersal ability and demography (Svenning et al. 2014).
+Conversely, habitats that shift faster than abiotic environmental conditions may instead decrease specialist persistence in its current range and favour environmental, but not geographical range stability.
 It is clear that non-equilibrium dynamics in species distributions are key elements of complexity.
 Hence, predictions are likely to be biased without proper models to account for it.

 Correlative SDMs predict direct response of species’ range to habitat amount variations such that a decrease in habitat amount causes an equivalent contraction of the species’ range.
 However, we have shown that a metapopulation framework offers complementary information to extract from habitat projections.
 The contraction of a species’ range may be accelerated (or slowed) by metapopulation dynamics.
 Here, the effect of landscape connectivity interacts with habitat occupancy to generate dynamics of greater complexity.
 We observed changes in the Bicknell’s Thrush distribution projections in both habitat amount and in spatial structure of habitat patches.
 Landscape connectivity was affected by newly suitable habitat patches, the extinction of the smallest habitat patches, the fragmentation of the larger ones, and the dispersal distance.
 In concordance with our intuition, changes in Bicknell’s Thrush persistence were affected by metapopulation dynamics.
-Persistence could not be explained by changes in habitat amount alone contrasting with the assumption made by correlative SDMs (Figure 8).
+Persistence could not be explained by changes in habitat amount alone contrasting with the assumption made by correlative SDMs (Figure 6).
 Furthermore, our results support Hanski (2015) in that connectivity is fundamental to species regional distribution, abundance, and biodiversity in opposition to the habitat amount hypothesis (Fahrig 2013).
 That is because the species’ ability to use all available habitat is affected by dispersal, which habitat amount alone does not represent.

-More favourable abiotic conditions can have unexpected negative impacts on specialists if their habitats are negatively affected.
+More favourable abiotic environmental conditions can have unexpected negative impacts on specialists if their habitats are negatively affected.
 We described this phenomenon as the effect of environmental response correlation between trophic levels (see Key concepts section).
 It is a concept unique to process-based approaches that cannot be observed directly using a correlative SDM approach as it originates from the joint effects of species-specific environmental performance and of biotic interactions.
 Although we have not been able to measure it directly with the Bicknell’s Thrush case, we observed an important contrast between its response to climate-only change and to climate-induced forest change: the habitat amount increased in the first scenario and declined in the second.
 We showed that regionally more favourable climatic conditions to the Bicknell’s Thrush may have, even if only temporarily due to colonization or extinction lags, the opposite effect on its habitat.
 Therefore, the resulting distribution dynamics from the interplay between trophic levels are complex to predict.
 Counterintuitive dynamics can arise from species’ environmental correlation.
 Indeed, the Bicknell’s thrush example illustrates the necessity of documenting the response between trophic levels to a rapidly changing environment as they can produce non-equilibrium dynamics when considered together.
 It is when the lower trophic level affects the specialist’s colonization and extinction rates asymmetrically that non-equilibrium distribution dynamics are observed.
 Because metapopulation models can incorporate such dynamics on specialists’ population dynamics, the resulting projections may be of greater realism.

 Limitations of the current approach